 - Resource-heavy – Include hyperlinks to similar content that drives your point home, such as survey data or other tangential, yet relevant, content.
 Consider multimedia (video, audio) too

 To hammer home the first (and most important) point, you can’t just “announce” a new product anymore.
 That has gone the way of the dodo and the typewriter.
 Today, B2B marketing strategies must “reveal” a company’s new product, service or message.
 I don’t necessarily mean some fancy display or grand gesture.
 Rather, I’m referring to the thought process behind the announcement.
 To reveal news today, your brand must dig deep and uncover why it is necessary in the world – even if in your own very niche, vertical-focused world.

 You’re Telling Me There’s Still a Chance?

 We’re all aware that the typical newsroom has changed quite a bit in the recent past.
 It’s smaller, leaner and hyper-focused on the consumer of that content.
 Journalists are under severe pressure to produce content that provides the four Rs noted above.
 It’s your job to help them do theirs.

 There is some good news to share.
-According to the 2018 “State of the Media” survey conducted in February by Cision, journalists have not given up on company-produced news.
+According to Cision’s 2018 “State of the Media” survey, journalists have not given up on company-produced news.
 In fact, of the more than 1,350 reporters, editors, producers and bloggers who responded, 63 percent said they actively invite companies to send news announcements and timely press releases with clearly stated news hooks.
 A surprising 44 percent said they trust the information provided in press releases and direct story pitches more than company websites, blogs or social media platforms.

 So, the press release isn’t dead after all!
 If you provide the right content to the right journalist, your story has a good chance of being covered.
 And if you do that often enough, the journalist might start coming to you first because, hey… you ARE the expert, right?